 |Power||Receiver USB powered, Transmitter uses AA batteries||Receiver USB powered, Transmitter uses AA batteries||USB|

-What are the differences between the ISOVP and ISOVP-L?
+What are the differences between the XFVP and XFVP-L?

 The measurements obtainable with both models are the same.
-However the ISOVP has some features that may be useful for your particular application.
+However the XFVP has some features that may be useful for your particular application.

-The amplitude adjustment in the ISOVP-L is fixed with a potentiometer and is very stable, but since it is analog it is a bit less precise than the ISOVP.
+The amplitude adjustment in the XFVP-L is fixed with a potentiometer and is very stable, but since it is analog it is a bit less precise than the XFVP.
 To ease the adjustment of the amplitude we have designed the GEVP-OSC which is a small battery powered oscillator with a precise 2.5V level, setting the scope at 500mv/div the signal should cover exactly 5 divisions.